appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 #### Required `Boolean`

 <dd>

-This is a validation feature that allows you to designate the checkbox as a mandatory field.
-For instance, When the checkbox is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled until the checkbox is checked.
+This validation feature allows you to designate the Checkbox as a mandatory field.
+For instance, when the Checkbox is placed within a Form widget, enabling the **Required** property ensures that the Form's submit button remains disabled until the checkbox is checked.

 </dd>